Page last updated: Friday 15 June 2022

 Arrival and moving in

 The reception teams, Warden and Subwarden teams continue to work hard to provide welfare support, build community (alongside our excellent Hall committees) and assist with key services.
-Please reach out to your Warden or Subwarden if you need any help.
+If you need any additional support, please email your Warden team on email@example.com.

 Additionally, the School offers a range of wellbeing support available online or over the phone.
 Further information about accessing LSE wellbeing support can be found at LSE student wellbeing.